 From 19 July matters will be left to employers’ discretion but the government has emphasised that pre-existing laws and duties require employers to protect the health and safety of employees against many risks including coronavirus.
 A significant responsibility was placed on employers before the pandemic and the government have made clear that this responsibility extends to reducing risk from all the coronavirus variants.

 Employers have a contractual duty to take care of employees’ health and safety and other statutory duties too including:

-- Duty to manage the health and safety risks from the workplace itself including equipment such as hand driers and air conditioning systems which may circulate viruses, although there has been little research on this.
-Other workplace issues include cleanliness and washing facilities.
+- Duty to manage the health and safety risks from the workplace itself, including ventilation and air conditioning systems.
+Other workplace issues include cleanliness and washing facilities

 - Information and training (including reminding employees of their responsibilities in meeting health and safety requirements).